New Mexico flag

 State Requirements

 New Mexico has moderate homeschool requirements.
-Families must homeschool for at least 180 days per year.
-You'll need to file notice with your state education department.
+Families must log at least 990 hours of instruction per year, and you'll file notice with the state Department of Education.

 180 days/year